 Not only is a Last Will and Testament of vital significance to the departed’s beneficiaries, it offers a potent reference source for generations to come.
 In the UK, law dictates that such documents must be kept in perpetuity and made available to anyone who wants to see them.
-That could be for a solicitor acting for an individual, a relative researching a family tree, or the merely curious.
+That could be a solicitor acting for an individual, a relative researching a family tree, or the merely curious.

+As well as storage, the Iron Mountain service includes retrieval and provision of copy documents against customer orders.
 Mark Burden, Northern Probate Manager at HMCTS, says: “We’ve had a joint objective to provide an online ordering service for some time.
 This would help us better serve our customers, make records more accessible and transparent, and fit perfectly with the UK Government digital agenda.”